-The savecore utility saves a crash dump of the kernel (assuming that one was made) and writes a reboot message in the shutdown log.
+The savecore utility saves a crash dump of the kernel (assuming that one was made) and writes a reboot message in the system log.
 It is invoked by the dumpadm service each time the system boots.

 Integrity verification of vmdump-*.N files from remote system is done when extraction is performed to vmcore-*.N file.
-It can be done separately without the extraction by using the –V option.
+It can be done separately without the extraction using the –V option.
 If the verification fails, savecore marks the file as incomplete.

 Before writing out a crash dump, savecore reads a number from the file directory/minfree.
 This is the minimum number of kilobytes that must remain free on the file system containing directory.
 If after saving the crash dump the file system containing directory would have less free space the number of kilobytes specified in minfree, the crash dump is not saved. if the minfree file does not exist, savecore assumes a minfree value of 1 megabyte.